ollywelch/FPLProject/README.md

   - Merge this data with bootstrap data
   - Add as row to database.
 If more than one fixture - add as a separate row with different opposition data and blank previous game information

+## Data Analysis

+A notebook analysing the dataset and creating the model implemented in DataModel can be found [here](https://www.kaggle.com/ollywelch/fpl-data-analysis/)

+A subset of the dataset can be found [here](https://www.kaggle.com/ollywelch/fpl-dataset)